starbuck93/sofa/web/getting-started.md

 **SOFA** supports MacAdmins by efficiently tracking and surfacing information on updates for macOS and iOS.
 It consists of a machine-readable feed and user-friendly web interface, providing continuously up-to-date information on XProtect data, OS updates, and the details bundled in those releases.

+*This* website is actually a fork of the original created by the sysadmins at sasaustin.org, but check out the original https://sofa.macadmins.io/ as well.

 ## Web UI Overview

 ### OS Version Section